Frequently Asked Questions

 A: Water rates are set by the state Public Service Commission through rate cases in which the utility requests pricing to cover its costs of providing the service.

-Q: Is my tap water safe to drink?
+Q: How do you make sure my water safe to drink?

 Q: What is Madison's “water hardness” and how does it affect me?